balenair/balenair/README.md

 See the parts list in the Getting Started guide for more details on cost and availability of the display parts.

 ### The case

 We provide STL files so you can use your 3D printer to print a beautiful case for the IAQ.
 Don't have a 3D printer?
 Use this link to order the case parts from a local service bureau.

 The case consists of four interlocking layers that are held together by four M3 x 40mm hex socket head screws.
-The case accomodates any or all of the supported sensors, as well as all of the display options.
+The case accomodates any or all of the supported sensors, two different Raspberry Pis, as well as any of the display options.
+(A printable bracket may be required)

 See the documentation for more information about printing and assembly of the case.